How To Find Yourself: 5 Steps To Finding Your True Self

 We just want to fit in, be liked, and be accepted by other human beings… but we also want to be ourselves.
 So how do we stop focusing on all that and find out who we really are?

-Here are 5 simple steps that might help:
+Here are some simple steps that might help:

 Media (and social media) can make us feel unattractive.
 Everyone has selfied and photoshopped their pictures to perfection, often making us feel unattractive in comparison.